The Role of Cybersecurity in Enterprise Risk Management (ERM)

 Cyber risk management programs are often built around meeting compliance standards and regulations, which can make it difficult to align with the needs of the business.
 By making cybersecurity a business issue, security and business leaders can create an ERM that more accurately serves the greater goals of the organization.

 With emerging technologies designed to increase efficiency, each organization’s ERM program should be unique to serve their specific operational needs.
 A business’s technology needs are not universal, and what works for one organization might not work for another.
-An integrated risk management approach allows organizations to focus on the threats specific to their organization, as opposed to just following broad industry compliance standards.
+An enterprise risk management strategy tailors its risk response to each organization’s unique digital ecosystem including factors like financial risk and regulatory compliance.

 3. Increased visibility and transparency